![]() |

 Introduction:

-So the way we shop and trade goods has been revolutionised with the advent of the digital age.
-There exists a new incarnation of commerce now a days and it comes in two forms: traditional store-based commerce and online/computer based commerce.
-E-commerce is the abbreviation for electronic commerce, which refers to the conducting of all trade activities that take place online.
-It’s not a fad — it’s a revolution that’s remaking global business.
+With the advent of the digital age, the way we shop and do business has changed.
+Nowadays, a new type of commerce has emerged and it comes in two forms: traditional store-based commerce and web/computer-based commerce.
+E-commerce, which is the short form of e-commerce, refers to the conduct of all business activities through the Internet.
+It is not a fad - it is a revolution that is shaping global business.

-E-commerce can be defined as any business transaction that uses the internet to transfer information.
+E-commerce is any business deal that uses the internet to send information.

 E-commerce's Development and History: